Linda Berglin: Leadership in the Minnesota House and Senate

+Senator Linda Berglin poses with Representative Karen Clark in the House Chamber, St. Paul, Minnesota.

 Prior to being elected to the Senate, Berglin was a member of the Minnesota House of Representatives, being first elected in 1972 in the old House District 59A.
 She was re-elected in 1974, 1976 and 1978.
 She was an assistant majority leader from 1977 to 1980, and was also Assistant DFL Caucus Leader in 1979.
 From 1977 to 1980 she also chaired the Minnesota Commission on the Economic Status of Women, which she served on from 1977 to 2002.

 Berglin was most recently a member of the Senate's Capital Investment, Finance, Health and Human Services, and Rules and Administration committees.
 She also served on the Rules and Administration Subcommittee for Committees.
 She was chair of the previously named Health and Human Services and Health Care committees from 1983 to 1996, and of the Human Resources Finance Committee from 1997 to 2000.
 Her special legislative concerns include health and welfare, corrections, taxes, urban affairs, women's issues, minorities, senior citizens, and small business concerns.

 Berglin was a candidate for United States Senate in 1994, but she withdrew before the DFL endorsing convention.

 On July 25, 2011, Berglin announced that she was resigning from the Senate, effective August 15, 2011, to begin a new job with Hennepin County as a health policy program manager.
 A special election was scheduled for October 18, 2011, to fill the vacancy.

+Senator Linda Lee Berglin, Minnesota Legislature, 1985-1986 Legislative Session.